flashcoder07/PRODIGY_CS_05/README.md

 print("Starting packet sniffer...")
 sniff(prn=packet_callback, store=0)
 Contributing
 Feel free to fork the repository, experiment with the code, and contribute to improving the tool!
-Your feedback and suggestions are most welcome.
+Your feedback and suggestions are most welcome

-License